COVID-19 Remote Consultations Update - 7/6/20

 - Gait analysis - is the assessment of the lower limb biomechanics, e.g. how you stand, walk or run, to help identify problems in your legs, hips or even your back.
 It can help prevent painful conditions developing or recurring.

 - Hand therapy - provides assessment and holistic rehabilitation for patients with a hand or upper limb injury or condition.
 The treatment is tailored to your needs and focuses on helping you get back to the day-to-day activities that you enjoy.
-Kathryn Howard has been working as a Clinical Specialist Hand Therapist at BMI Three Shires hospital since 2010.
-Read more about her below.
+For more information about Hand Therapy services at Three Shires

 - Pelvic health rehabilitation - pelvic health physiotherapists are specially trained to assess and treat a range of conditions that can cause pelvic problems, such as incontinence of the bladder or bowel, or pelvic pain.